 - Neutral arches: If your feet are neither overly arched nor overly flat, wear a walking shoe with firm midsoles, straight to semi-curved lasts, and moderate rear-foot stability.

 If you’re not sure what type of arches you have, make a footprint of your wet foot on a piece of cardboard.
-If you can see most of your foot, you probably have flat feet, or low arches.
+If you can see most of your foot, you probably have flat feet or low arches.
 If you can only see the ball and heel of your footprint, you should consider your arches high and shop accordingly.

 Tips for Buying Walking Shoes

 The right pair of walking shoes will make your walking program more enjoyable and help you avoid injuries.
-Learn how to shop smart and find the right walking shoes for you with these helpful tips:
+Learn how to shop smart and choose the right walking shoes for you with these helpful tips: